apache/pulsar/site2/docs/security-jwt.md

     - You can use ***Private*** key to generate tokens
     - You can use ***Public*** key to validate tokens

-#### Secret key
+### Create a secret key

 When you use a secret key, the administrator creates the key and uses the key to generate the client tokens.
 You can also configure this key to the brokers in order to allow them to validate the clients.

-##### Create a secret key

-> Output file is generated in the root of your pulsar installation directory.
+Output file is generated in the root of your Pulsar installation directory.
 You can also provide absolute path for the output file using the command below.

 ```shell
 $ bin/pulsar tokens create-secret-key --output my-secret.key